-- A. No trailer or mobile home shall be occupied or maintained as a living unit except in an approved Mobile Home District. - 1.
-Mobile Home District Requirements The Planning Board may approve the location and designation of Mobile Home Districts within the Residential-Agricultural District and shall allow the placement of mobile homes on individual lots within Mobile Home Districts intended for occupancy as permanent single family dwellings.
-Any area approved as a Mobile Home District, in addition to conforming with the zoning ordinance, shall also satisfy the following conditions:
+- 701.00 No trailer or manufactured house shall be occupied or maintained as a living unit except in an approved Manufactured Housing District. - Manufactured Housing District Requirements.
+The Planning Board may approve the location and designation of Manufactured Housing Districts within the Residential-Agricultural District and shall allow the placement of manufactured housing on individual lots within Manufactured Housing Districts intended for occupancy as permanent single dwelling unit dwellings.
+Any area approved as a Manufactured Housing District, in addition to conforming with the zoning ordinance, shall also satisfy the following conditions: - Each proposed Manufactured Housing District must be a minimum of twenty (20) contiguous acres in size. - b.
+Each proposed Manufactured Housing District must contain a buffer of not less than ten (10) feet wide which is planted and landscaped to provide a visual barrier between the Manufactured Housing District and all other adjacent property. - c.
+Each proposed Manufactured Housing District shall conform with the Subdivision Regulations now in existence or as may be amended. - Application.
+Any application for the establishment and designation of a Manufactured Housing District shall be an attachment to, and a part of, the application for subdivision approval required by the Subdivision Regulations and shall contain certification by the owner (if different from applicant) of the request for Manufactured Housing District Designations. - The provisions of this section shall not apply to the continued use and occupancy of any manufactured housing used as a dwelling as of the date of the passage of this section, nor to a manufactured house hereafter acquired as a replacement by the owner of a manufactured house so used. - 703.00 The placement of manufactured housing is prohibited within the designated Regulatory Floodway, except in existing manufactured housing parks.

-- Each proposed Mobile Home District must be a minimum of twenty (20) contiguous acres in size. - b.
-Each proposed Mobile Home District must contain a buffer of not less than ten (10) feet wide which is planted and landscaped to provide a visual barrier between the Mobile Home District and all other adjacent property. - c.
-Each proposed Mobile Home District shall conform with the Subdivision Regulations now in existence or as may be amended. - Application Any application for the establishment and designation of a Mobile Home District shall be an attachment to, and a part of, the application for subdivision approval required by the Subdivision Regulations and shall contain certification by the owner (if different from applicant) of the request for Mobile Home District Designations. - B. The provisions of this section shall not apply to the continued use and occupancy of any mobile home used as a dwelling as of the date of the passage of this section, nor to a mobile home hereafter acquired as a replacement by the owner of a mobile home so used. - C. The placement of mobile homes is prohibited within the designated Regulatory Floodway, except in existing mobile home parks.
+800.00 NON-CONFORMING USES AND BUILDINGS

-ARTICLE VII: NON-CONFORMING USES AND BUILDINGS
+Any non-conforming use of land or building (other than uses specified) may continue in their present use, except that any non-conforming use or building may not be:

-- A. Any non-conforming use of land or building (other than uses specified) may continue in their present use, except that any non-conforming use or building may not be: - 1.
-Changed to another non-conforming use. - 2.
-Be re-established after discontinuance for one year except to use conforming to this ordinance. - 3.
-Extended or enlarged except by approval of the Board of Adjustment. - 4.
-Rebuilt after damage exceeding 50% of its value.
+- a.
+Changed to another non-conforming use. - b.
+Re-established after discontinuance for one year. - c.
+Extended or enlarged except by approval of the Board of Adjustment.